IamDhanush/Traffic-Generator-OSCARS/README.md

 **More on Project Structure**

   Read the files in the **"doc"** folder for the architecture and project structure.
+Also, you can write your own traffic controller as specified in the Document.